keeqler/account-manager/README.md

 $ docker-compose up -d
 ```

-You can now access `localhost:3000` in your browser.
+You will be able access the React app at `localhost:3000` and the API at
+`localhost:3333`.